DantArenas/Ruby_Challenge/README.md

 -> hello

 ### Server Commands
-This commands are handled by the server it self.
+This commands are handled by the server itself.

 **- Clients (command: "clients"):** Response with the number of clients connected to the server.

 **- Server Version (command: "server -v"):** Response with the version of the server.

 **- Close (command: "close"):** Notifies and closes communication with the server.
 Also finishes the client execution.

 **- Salute (command: "hello"):** Literally a salute protocol, because of manners matters.
 Say hello to the server, and it will respond accordingly!

 ### Storage & Editing Commands
 This commands store or edit stored data in the server.
 If the client does not want an answer, can add the argument 'noreply' just before the data.

 **Note:** All Storage and Editing methods can receive 'noreply' as an argument.
 For simplicity purpose, only 'set' and 'add' commands include a 'noreply' example.

 **- Set (command: "set"):** Storages data in the specified key.
 If the key already exists is overwritten.